 - Monthly self-exams – Johns Hopkins Medical center states “Forty percent of diagnosed breast cancers are detected by women who feel a lump, so establishing a regular breast self-exam is very important.”

 - Food that offers nutrition – What we eat plays a vital role in how our body performs.
 A healthy diet includes vegetables, fruits, whole grains and fiber that have been linked to reducing your risk of getting many diseases.
-Here are some resources to help you get started:

 - Alcohol consumption – One drink or less each day is the recommendation for women, and men should have no more than two.